Nicolas Joly - Savennières Roche-aux-Moines Clos de la Bergerie 2023

 About the estate:

-Nicolas Joly is now assisted by his daughter Virginie.
-Without detracting from her father's reputation, it must be said that the wines have become more precise and delicate in recent years.
-La Coulée de Serrant is now at the pinnacle of quality for its terroir.
-A schist terroir that gives the wine length, precision, and subtle brilliance.
-The wines need time and, above all, aeration.
+Nicolas Joly is now joined by his daughter Virginie.
+Without taking anything away from his father’s legacy, it must be said that the wines have become more refined and delicate in recent years.
+La Coulée de Serrant has thus reached the pinnacle of quality for its terroir—a schist-based terroir that lends the wine length, precision, and subtle brilliance.
+These wines require time and, above all, aeration.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France